African art: Bambara

 Other Bambara figures, called Dyonyeni, are thought to be associated with either the southern Dyo society or the Kwore society.
 These female or hermaphrodite figures usually appear with geometric features such as large conical breasts and measure between 40 and 85 cm in height.
 The blacksmith members of the Dyo society used them during dances to celebrate the end of their initiation ceremonies.
-They were handled, held by dancers and placed in the middle of the ceremonial circle.
+They were handled by dancers and placed in the middle of the ceremonial circle.

 Among the corpus of Bambara figures, Boh sculptures are perhaps the best known.
-These statues represent a highly stylized animal or human figure, and are made of wood which is repeatedly covered in thick layers of earth impregnated with sacrificial materials such as millet, chicken or goat blood, kola nuts and alcoholic drinks.
-They were employed by the Kono and the Komo societies and served as receptacles for spiritual forces, and could, in turn, be used for apotropaic purposes.
+These statues represent a highly stylized animal or human figure and are made of wood which is repeatedly covered in thick layers of earth impregnated with sacrificial materials such as millet, chicken or goat blood, kola nuts, and alcoholic drinks.
+They were employed by the Kono and the Komo societies and served as receptacles for spiritual forces and could, in turn, be used for apotropaic purposes.

-Each special creative trait a person obtained was seen as a different way to please higher spirits.
+Individual creative talents were sometimes viewed as ways to honor spiritual beings.